nirajand/git-workshop/Git.md

 Unlike many other VCSs, Git doesn’t explicitly track file movement.
 If you rename a file in Git, no metadata is stored in Git that tells it you renamed the file.

 ```
-git mv file_from file_to
+$ git mv file_from file_to
 ```

 **Viewing the Commit History**

-After you have created several commits, or if you have cloned a rgit epository with an existing commit history, you’ll probably want to look back to see what has happened.
+After you have created several commits, or if you have cloned a repository with an existing commit history, you’ll probably want to look back to see what has happened.
 The most basic and powerful tool to do this is the `git log` command.

 ```
-git log
+$ git log
 ```

 ### Working with Remotes